 - 1) Extensions or make-ups will not be given for students-based on technical difficulties on any course material.
 This includes but is not limited to: - a.
 Waiting until the last minute to submit and thus getting an error message. - b.
 Forgetting to hit the submit button on any of the course material. - c.
-Uploading the wrong document. - 2) Do not wait until the last minute to complete course materials as this is an online course and things happen. - 3) If Canvas website experiences technical difficulties, deadlines will be adjusted to allow for completion of assignments for ALL students.
+Uploading the wrong document. - 2) Do not wait until the last minute to complete course materials as this is an online course and things happen.
+If you have an issue call UFIT as they can fix most problems quickly. - 3) If Canvas website experiences technical difficulties, deadlines will be adjusted to allow for completion of assignments for ALL students.

 - 4) Announcements will be made periodically (such as when grades are posted).
 These will be visible on Canvas.
-Students are responsible for all announcements made there, or through the course email listserv.
-The course listserv will periodically send emails directly to your Gatorlink email address, so you are responsible for checking and reading these emails.
-You must check your UF email and Canvas on a daily basis so you don't miss any course announcement. - 5) The Canvas calendar is not accurate because of the limitations in Canvas.
+Students are responsible for all announcements made there, or through their school email address.
+Information will periodically via email sent directly to your Gatorlink email address, so you are responsible for checking and reading these emails.
+You must check your UF email and Canvas on a daily basis, so you don't miss any course announcement. - 5) The Canvas calendar is not accurate because of the limitations in Canvas.
 You must go by the due date document provided by your professor.

 The instructor and TA(s) are here to help you learn.
 Make use of the course website, office hours, online discussion, and course email to communicate with the instructor and TA(s).
 Emails will not be answered if they are sent to Canvas email or personal email accounts.
-We only check the course email that is stated above.
+We only check the course email stated on the first page of this syllabus.